Lost or stolen passports

 - Apply for a replacement passport/temporary passport at the nearest embassy for your country

-- Apply for a Student visa online and pay the full fee.
+- Apply for a replacement visa (vignette) online and pay the full fee.
 You do not need to request a new CAS from your educational institution.
 If you are asked for a CAS number, simply give your previous one.
-When you are asked to select a visa type, you should choose Other > Others > Vignette Transfer.
+When you are asked to select a visa type, you should choose "To transfer or replace your visa (vignette)".